Joan Fontcuberta

 100 x 60 cm.

-This series appears as if it appropriates Max Ernst’s technique of frottage by rubbing the negative against the photographed objects.
+[ENG] This series appears as if it appropriates Max Ernst’s technique of frottage by rubbing the negative against the photographed objects.
 It thus suggests a variety of forms while putting on evidence its accidents.
 To Kill photography: that is to see them both as material and gesture at the same time.
 The image is then perceived as an object of violence.
 It could address a visual experience strengthened by touch and contact, thus becoming physical and appearing to the senses at the same time.

-Se trata de una serie en la que parece que se apropia de Max Ernst y del frottage.
+[CAST] Se trata de una serie en la que parece que se apropia de Max Ernst y del frottage.
 Restriega los negativos contra los elementos fotografiados.
 Sugerir la forma pero evidenciar los accidentes.
 Asesinar la fotografía: vérselas a la vez con la materia y el gesto.
 La imagen como depósito de la violencia.
 Podría tratarse de una experiencia visual potenciada con el tacto y el contacto.
 Lo físico, lo sensual.

 Frottograms: Leuscostele Rivierei, 1987 Silver chlorobromide print treated with copper, selenium and sulphur 100 x 60 cm.